rstudio/team-admin.rstudio.com/docs/rstudio_server_pro/security.md

 ### Proxied authentication

-If you are not using PAM, LDAP or Active Directory you should use **Proxied Auth**.
+If you are not using PAM, LDAP or Active Directory, you should use **Proxied Auth**.

 * In proxied auth mode, RStudio Server Pro trusts the users sent by your existing authentication system (e.g. Shibboleth).